3nk1dev/Recipes/Chicago Style Pie.md

 ## Variations

 1. Sausage & Olive (Marinara)
 2. Shrimp & Scallop (Olive oil or alfredo sauce.
-Lotsa garlic either way)
+Lotsa garlic either way.
+Calzoning is suggested)
 3. Habanero Ham w/ Ricotta - Pickled Habaneros Suggested.
 Use enough to alarm observers.
 The Ricotta and Mozzarella will absorb the heat.
 (Marinara)